john-z-yang/rrrrr-rs/README.md

 Run the benchmarks with `cargo bench`

 ## AI use

 For this project I intentionally try to keep AI / coding assistant usage minimal.
-However, Claude Code has been very useful when I get stuck, since I don’t have many people to talk to about esoteric programming language papers from the 90s.
+However, Claude Code has been very useful when I get stuck, since I don’t have anyone to talk to about esoteric programming language papers from the 90s.

 Here are the parts AI helped with:

 - Partial expansion algorithm for `lambda` / syntax binding bodies
 - `MatchedSExprs` trick for tracking cardinality during `...` pattern/template expansion
 - Code and documentation reviews
-- Migration from a binary project to a library project
-- Migration from unit tests to integration tests
+- Code refactoring